nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Polymer-elements-extension.md

-Before getting into details here, make sure you are familiar with [Web Components](http://webcomponents.org/) in general, [Polymer](https://www.polymer-project.org/) itself and with [behaviors](https://www.polymer-project.org/1.0/docs/devguide/behaviors.html.md) in particular.
+Before getting into details here, make sure you are familiar with [Web Components](http://webcomponents.org/) in general, [Polymer](https://www.polymer-project.org/) itself and with [behaviors](https://www.polymer-project.org/1.0/docs/devguide/behaviors) in particular.

-Custom elements ideally can extend native or other custom elements.
-Even though Polymer 1.x doesn't support extending custom elements yet, there are behaviors that can help to share JS part and shared styles can help to share some CSS.
-The main restriction anywhere is that you can only extend elements that are already exists and can't use their names (obviously, but anyway).
+This features only work when using legacy syntax `Polymer()` and doesn't work with class-based declarations.

 Though, sometimes you may need to extend existing custom element while preserving original name.
 For instance, you have module with pages build with Polymer elements and want to change that page.
 But, obviously, you do not want to edit module to keep updating possibility, consequently, you can't change names of custom elements and thus modify them in convenient way.